 Paula Abdul is ready to party.
 The entertainer has been rehearsing for her upcoming concert that will close the White Party Palm Springs this weekend and wants to finally get on the stage to sing and dance in front of her fans.
 Abdul began her career as the first Laker Girls cheerleader (Abdul features as a character in the acclaimed HBO series Winning Time: The Rise of the Lakers Dynasty) before becoming renowned in the industry as the talented choreographer for an array of iconic entertainers such as Janet Jackson, Michael Jackson, and Prince.

-In 1988, Abdul released her number one album, Forever Your Girl, which propelled a then-record four singles, including “Straight Up,” “Cold Hearted,” “Opposites Attract,” and the title song, to the top of the Billboard charts.
+In 1988, Abdul released her No. 1 album, Forever Your Girl, which propelled four singles, including “Straight Up,” “Cold Hearted,” “Opposites Attract,” and the title song, to the top of the Billboard charts.
 Her career continued to soar with 1991 release of her second number one album, Spellbound, which sent two more singles (“Rush, Rush” and “The Promise of a New Day”) to the same highest position.
 Remarkably, Abdul’s last studio album to date was 1995’s Head Over Heels, which didn’t quite match the success of her first two, although it launched a popular single (“My Love is For Real”).

 She continued choreographing movies, including Jerry Maguire and American Beauty, and spent seven years (from 2002 to 2009) as the nice judge opposite Simon Cowell and Randy Jackson on American Idol.
 She also headlined her own reality series in 2007, Hey Paula.
 Since then, she’s performed a Las Vegas residency, headlined L.A.
 Pride, and made appearances as a guest judge on So You Think You Can Dance and RuPaul’s Drag Race.

 You’ve been posting clips of rehearsals for your White Party show on social media.
 How are you making this concert special?